Transit Police

 Early findings from RTD’s elevator pilot program inspired another transit agency, LA Metro, to start an identical program.

-To review RTD’s Customer Experience Elevator Pilot Program assessment report, visit the Transit Police webpage and scroll to the Resources section.
+To review RTD’s Customer Experience Elevator Pilot Program assessment report, click here.

 Total calls for service: March - May